Defense Meteorological Satellite Program: History

-The images acquired were relayed to the Earth and received by two command and readout stations established at retired Nike missile sites located near Fairchild Air Force Base in Washington State and Loring Air Force Base in Maine.
+The images acquired were relayed to the Earth and received by two command and readout stations during each pass over the continental United States, established at retired Nike missile sites located near Fairchild Air Force Base in Washington State and Loring Air Force Base in Maine.
 From these sites, the images were then sent to Air Force Global Weather Central (AFGWC) located at Offutt Air Force Base, Nebraska.
 Images would then be processed, forming a mosaic representing the cloud patterns that were observed from the orbiting satellites.
 Meteorologists could then provide flight crews and other commanders with up-to-date observations for their particular missions.
 Further advancements enabled data to be collected in the visual spectrum, down to a half-moonlit scene.
 Infrared processing enabled night viewing.
 Other enhancements increased on-board processing; this includes multiple on-board computers and expanded power requirements.